 Do we see ambient illumination—do we see the light that surrounds us and illuminates visual objects in our vicinity?
 The standard philosophical view is that we do not.
 We see objects by the light; in some cases, as with O’Shaughnessy’s beam, we see light by objects—but we don’t normally see light as such.
 This, at any rate, is the orthodoxy.

 The facts are more complicated.
 First of all, our access to how brightly things are illuminated is usually indirect, because we have no prior impression of how light or dark they are in colour.
-As Robert Woodworth and Harold Schlosberg (1954) wrote: “It is a fact of common observation that coal looks black even in sunlight, and chalk white even in shadow.
-Yet under these conditions the eye receives much stronger light from the coal than from the chalk.”
+As Robert Woodworth and Harold Schlosberg (1954) wrote: ‘It is a fact of common observation that coal looks black even in sunlight, and chalk white even in shadow.
+Yet under these conditions the eye receives much stronger light from the coal than from the chalk.’
 For coal to look black in sunlight, the visual system has to determine that it is in sunlight, or at least that it is in a bright light.
 In this case, the look of the coal depends on how bright the illumination appears to be, not the other way around.

 There are cues available to the visual system that help it determine the level and colour of illumination independently of how brightly objects in its vicinity are illuminated.
 First, the average level of ambient brightness is needed to control pupillary aperture.
 The brighter the light, the more contracted your pupils must be, and the visual system has to make a scene-independent determination that can be used later to calibrate colour.
 Second, the scene contains what are known as specular reflections—shiny spots where diffused light is reflected from a layer deeper than the most superficial lamina.
 (Reflection from the outermost laminae determine colour.)
 Specular reflections come from shiny matte surfaces such as metals and tight human skin (e.g. on somebody’s nose or bald head).
 The visual system uses specular reflection to calibrate both brightness (by contrast with non-reflecting surfaces) and colour of illumination (Lee 1992).
-Finally, the visual system employs “higher-order scene statistics,” as Jurgen Golz and Don MacLeod have called them (Golz and MacLeod 2002; MacLeod 2003).
+Finally, the visual system employs ‘higher-order scene statistics’, as Jurgen Golz and Don MacLeod have called them (Golz and MacLeod 2002; MacLeod 2003).
 For example, it computes the correlation between chromaticity and luminance over the whole scene: if it finds, for instance, that all of the brightest places in the visual field are sending mostly red light to the eye, it infers that the scene is either being illuminated by red light or being filtered through a red film, and adjusts colour appearance accordingly, making red-reflecting surfaces appear white.
 (Viewed through a red glass, a scene will have a reddish cast, but the brightest objects in it will look white.)

 These facts about the visual processing of light-levels and illumination-colour are processed independently of object brightness and colour.
 They constitute an independent sense-impression of light.
 Moreover, we Grice-see the illumination because it is causally responsible for this sense-impression.
 Note, however, that we do not figure-ground see light.
 We see it rather as illuminating various objects and parts of the scene with varying levels of brightness and colour—the coal there looks dark, but the light it stands in looks bright; the chalk here looks white, but the light it stands in looks red.
 Our seeing it in this way is not dependent on our seeing objects; we see it thus as the result of an independent visual process.